 There are thousands of tools that mobile apps are developed with every day.
 For any type of feature, there must be a tool that can help to build, test and deploy a certain feature or part of the application.
 However, for a good reason, certain tools are commonly used by the mainstream.
 We’ve seen some users that are using more than 40 different tools as part of their toolchain when developing, testing and maintaining their mobile apps.

-These sort of tools aid mobile devops flow to produce capabilities to implement continuous delivery for even large number of releases.
-In addition, release management and deployment planning with every release requires collaboration across stakeholders.
+These sort of tools aid mobile DevOps flow to produce capabilities to implement continuous delivery for even large number of releases.
+In addition, release management and deployment planning with every release requiring collaboration across stakeholders.
 Release management tools allow organizations to plan and execute releases, provide a single collaboration portal for all stakeholders in a release, and provide traceability for a release and its components across all stages of the build and delivery pipeline.

 For each and every tool your organization use you need to make sure you’re getting the best performance possible, and operating them as efficiently as you possibly can.
 As you execute them, the ability to see those executions live as they happen, then collect information about them and optimize your pipeline helps to make the entire process more efficient.